TeamSTEP/catch.io-docs/development-team-and-roles.md

 # Development Team and Roles

-Catch.io will require multiple talents working together in order to ship.
+Witch One will require multiple talents working together in order to ship.
 Ideally, one person will only have to focus on one role, but due to a lack of developers, one will have to tackle multiple tasks.
 This section will focus on the general tasks that each role is expected to fulfill and a detailed job description for each role.

 ## General Roles